vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 #### Via configuration.yaml

-One way to add a new template is by adding the code to the `configuration.yaml` file under the `sensor:` or `binary_sensor:` section.
+One way to add a new template is by adding the code to the `configuration.yaml` file.
+In 2022 the configuration for template entities changed.
+Where previously the configuration was placedc under the `sensor:` or `binary_sensor:` section a new `template` section was introduced.
+Using the moder template format has a couple of advantages, you can use a `trigger` and `action` (like in automations) which gives more control over when the entity should be updated, and it allows to set a `state_class` so the state of the entity will also be stored in Long Term Statistics.
+It also allows to create `button`, `image`, `number` and `select` entities which is not possible using the legacy platform.

+For more information also see the [Home Assistant documentation](<https://www.home-assistant.io/integrations/template/>).
+The legacy format is still documented all the way at the bottom.

+All the examples below start with the `template:` key.
+Be sure to define this only once in your `configuration.yaml`.
+All template enitites should be created under the same `template:` key.

 #### Via the frontend